Student Score Reporting

 Overall Achievement Levels

 CAA overall achievement levels are categorical labels given to particular scale score ranges.
-The minimum and maximum scale scores for each achievement level vary for grade level and content area; these are presented in Appendix A: Scale Score Ranges.
+The minimum and maximum scale scores for each achievement level vary for grade level and content area; these are presented in the California Alternate Assessments subsection of Appendix A: Scale Score Ranges.
 Achievement levels were set during a process called standard setting, which established the association between scores and their category of achievement.

 Regardless of the grade level—which is indicated by the first digit of the scale score—the minimum and maximum scale scores for each achievement level are the same within each content area.
 Standard setting also ensures that the performance levels align to the CCSS and CA NGSS Connectors achievement level descriptors.